OFS/ofs.github.io/docs/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation.md

 While many host Linux kernel and OS distributions may work with this design, only the following configuration(s) have been tested:

-- Ubuntu 22.04, 6.1-lts
+- Ubuntu 22.04 LTS, 6.1.78-dfl

 ### 1.3 Server Forced Air Cooling

-The Intel® IPU Platform F2000X-PL is a high-performance processing card with a passive heat sink to dissipate device heat and must be installed in a server with sufficient forced airflow cooling to keep all devices operating below maximum temperature.
+The IPU Platform F2000X-PL is a high-performance processing card with a passive heat sink to dissipate device heat and must be installed in a server with sufficient forced airflow cooling to keep all devices operating below maximum temperature.
 The table below lists the